 The Urban Thinkers Campus model is an initiative of UN-Habitat’s World Urban Campaign conceived as an open space for critical exchange between urban researchers, professionals, and decision-makers who believe that urbanization is an opportunity and can lead to positive urban transformations.

-All tickets are available on a donation basis and all ticket revenue will be donated to charity.
-Our charity partner will be FWRD, which is the first and only registered charity in the UK dedicated to helping the most vulnerable in society through the collection and redistribution of abandoned items at festivals.
+All tickets were available on a donation basis and all ticket revenue was donated to FWRD, which is the first and only registered charity in the UK dedicated to helping the most vulnerable in society through the collection and redistribution of abandoned items at festivals.

 EC2M 3UN, UK